6 Tips on How to Declutter Sentimental Items – Letting Go is Possible!

 You can also take a photo of the sentimental item that you are struggling to let go of.
 Keep the picture as memorabilia.
 This way, you can get rid of the item without the fear of losing the memory and history associated with it.

-How to Declutter Sentimental Items – Final Thoughts!
+Final Thoughts on How to Declutter Sentimental Items!

 I can’t promise that by following these tips that decluttering those sentimental items will be easy.
 But, it will make the entire process easier and when you see the empty space that was once occupied by boxes and unused items you will feel much better about the entire process.